-PhD (in Art History), Associate Professor, Leading Researcher, the Lomonosov Moscow State University, Moscow, Russia.
+PhD (in Art History), Associate Professor, Leading Research Fellow, the Lomonosov Moscow State University.
+Moscow, Russia

-Ph.D. (in Philology), Associate Professor, RUDN University, Moscow, Russia
+PhD (in Philology), Associate Professor, the Peoples’ Friendship University of Russia (RUDN University), Moscow, Russia

-Dr. Hab. (in Art History), Prof. Emeritus University of Wuerzburg, Wuerzburg, Germany
+Dr. Hab. (in Art History), Professor Emeritus, Julius Maximilian University of Würzburg, Würzburg, Germany

 Viren, Denis Georgievich

-PhD (in Philosophy), Senior Researcher Fellow, The State Institute for Art Studies, Moscow, Russia
+PhD (in Philosophy), Senior Research Fellow, The State Institute for Art Studies, Moscow, Russia

 Grigoriev, Evgeniy Ivanovich